 The purpose of this internship is to work with MIT faculty and students on innovative technologies for use in health settings in resource-limited areas.
 The student selected for this internship will have the opportunity to work on a number of projects with MIT faculty advisors.
 Learn more

-This unique opportunity blends study, travel, and internship into a summer-long immersion experience in the Balkans with a focus on post-conflict transformation.
+This unique opportunity blends study, travel, and internship into a summer-long immersion experience in the Balkans with a focus on post-conflict transformation, civil society, and capacity building.
 Two Dartmouth students are selected annually for funding.
 Learn more

 Research abroad is a great way to explore the world while gaining relevant academic experience.
 The Dickey Center offers funding for a limited number of research opportunities.
 Additional resources are available through academic departments and the Office of Undergraduate Advising and Research.

 The Dickey Global Health Initiative offers undergraduate, medical, graduate, and joint-degree students an opporunity to conduct mentored research with global health reseachers from the Geisel School of Medicine at Dartmouth and Dartmouth-Hitchcock Medical Center.
 The goal is to train the next generation of global health researchers by working directly with researchers at their international field sites and with in-country partners.
 Learn more

 DarDar interns primarily work on global health research and outreach projects with in-country collaborators.
 Internships are available only to undergraduate students at sophomore level or above.
 Learn more

 The Insititue of Arctic Studies offers a research and travel fellowship for work within a far Northern community or location.
 High mountain glacial research or work with another Arctic research center is in the U.S. or elsewhere is also possible.
 Individual projects can deal with any field of study represented in the Dartmouth curriculum.
 Learn more